lucasmaystre/recipe-book/C200607C-pizza-dough.md

 - Dough can be kept in the fridge for a while. watch out for the fact that it might rise in the fridge.
-- It really is helpful if the water / milk is warm.
+- It really is helpful if the water / milk is warm (but not hot).
 Otherwise it will have trouble rising.
 - One trick that can be helpful in the winter is to put the dough to rise in the oven, pre-heated at ~40-50 C.